MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/tls-termination-using-own-certificates.md

 curl: (35) LibreSSL SSL_connect: SSL_ERROR_SYSCALL in connection to myservice.oto.tools:8443
 ```

-To fix it, we have to generate a certificate in Otoroshi to match the domain `myservice.oto.tools`.
+To fix it, we have to generate a certificate and import it in Otoroshi to match the domain `myservice.oto.tools`.

-> If you already had a certificate you can skip the next commands and directly import your certificate in Otoroshi
+> If you already had a certificate you can skip the next set of commands and directly import your certificate in Otoroshi

 We will use openssl to generate a private key and a self-signed certificate.